 Some people like to top and bottom when they have sex, but what is this, who does what and do you have to do it?

-Someone can be a top without putting their dick inside someone.
-Also someone can be a top without having a dick.
+It is a lot more complicated though.
+Someone can be a top without putting anything inside anyone.
+This means that someone can be a top without having a dick.
+For example a woman could be a top or a bottom (or both).

-It can mean who is ‘on top’ in a sexual position.
+It can also have a more literal meaning.
+Like who is ‘on top’ in a sexual position.

 It can also be about control.
 The top might have control over the other person about things like; what kind of sex that they have, how they do it, or the relationship as a whole.
-This can be done with consent and can be totally fine (ie the bottom agrees to this).
-It can also be done without consent and so is not fine and is just abusive.
+This can be done with consent and it’s a kind of kink.
+It can also be done without consent and so is just abusive.

 For a lot of people, sex isn’t really about the dynamic but just the kinds of sexual activities they may enjoy and working out what they do, when they do it and how they do it.